 The Program Director will make available a list of mental health service providers for graduate students enrolled in URI's Clinical Psychology Program who wish to seek therapy for themselves.
 These mental health providers have agreed both to provide a reduced cost to graduate students and to refrain from serving as a clinical training site for graduate students for the foreseeable future.
-The referral list is available on the Clinical Program Brightspace page as well as from the Program Director.
+The referral list is available on the Clinical Program Sakai site (http://sakai.uri.edu/) as well as from the Program Director.